-- (a) Guangzhou School and Guangzhou Panyu School were newly established in the year ended May 31, 2014.
-Although they are separate legal entities, from perspective of the Group's internal management, they together with Guangzhou Haizhu School are considered as one school since they are operated by the same local management in Guangzhou. - (b) Although Fuyang School is a separate legal entity, from perspective of the Group's internal management, Fuyang School and Hangzhou School are considered as one school since they are operated by the same local management in Hangzhou.
+- (a) Guangzhou School and Guangzhou Panyu School were established in the year ended May 31, 2014.
+Although they are separate legal entities, from the perspective of the Group's internal management, they together with Guangzhou Haizhu School are considered as one school since they are operated by the same local management in Guangzhou. - (b) Although the Fuyang School is a separate legal entity, from the perspective of the Group's internal management, Fuyang School and Hangzhou School are considered as one school since they are operated by the same local management in Hangzhou. - (c) The contractual agreements between Xuncheng, New oriental China and Chongshengdongfang were terminated in September 2015.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2012, 2013 AND 2014 (In thousands, except share and per share data, or otherwise noted)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS - continued FOR THE YEARS ENDED MAY 31, 2013, 2014 AND 2015 (In thousands, except share and per share data, or otherwise noted)